typography-interaction-2526/typography-interaction-2526.github.io/content/topic/box-model/index.md

 <div class="balance verso before--2 center">

 These three- and four-value rules are often harder to read and quickly understand though, so we tend to avoid them.
 You can *always* write the individual directions out, for clarity!
-(And cleaner diffs.)
+(And cleaner diffs, with whole-line changes.)

 </div>